 INTERCONNECTION CHECKLIST

-MTE: DATE:
+DATE: DATE:

-SLAND "A": ISLAND "B":
+ISLAND "A": ISLAND "B":

-ONTACT: CONTACT:
+CONTACT: CONTACT:

 INFORMATION EXCHANGE

 ISLAND "A" ISLAND "B"

-1 Are you currently interconnect ted?
+1 Are you currently interconnected?

-2 If YES, which company (ies): YES /NO YES/NO
+2 If YES, which company (ies): YES /NO YES /NO

 Existing Tie-line Schedules:

-3 FROM: To; MW м
+3 FROM: To: MW MW

-, FROM: To; MW м
+, FROM: To: MW MW

-FROM: To: MW м
+FROM: To: MW MW

 4 Do you need start-up power?
 YES/NO YES/NO

-• 4a If YES, how much?
-MW м
+4 4a If YES, how much?
+MW MW

-Can you supply energy?
-YES /NO YES/NO
+- Can you supply energy?
+YES/NO YES/NO

 5 5a If YES, how much?
-MW м
+MW MW

-LOAD INFO ORBMATION ( Not required if connecting to Eastern Interconnection)
+LOAD INFORMATION

-Load Restored: MW м
+Load Restored: MW мw

-6 6a % of Load Restored %
+6 6a % of Load Restored % %

-in or conditionated MW м
+MW - MW

-76
+% %

-Hz MW Hr MV
+7 Hz MW Hz MW

-7 Lo ad Restored With Underfrequency Relaying Enabled Hz MW Hr M
+Load Restored With Underfrequency Relaying Enabled Hz MW Hz MW

-• Hz MW Hr M
+Hz MW Hz MW

-Hz MW Hr MV
+Hz MW Hz MW

-7a Total Load Restored w/ Underfrequency Relaying In-Service: MW M
+7a Total Load Restored w/ Underfrequency Relaying In-Service: MW MW

-CY INFORMATION ( Not required if connecting to Eastern Interconnection)
+CAPACITY/ENERGY INFORMATION

-8 Largest Energy Contingency and the control of the requirement of the control o MW M
+8 Largest Energy Contingency MW мw

-9 Generation On-Line: Total Cap surity MW M
+9 Generation On-Line: Total Capacity MW MW

-10 Generation On-Line: Energy may .
-MW м
+10 Generation On-Line: Energy MW MW

-11 e (Not Including Load Shedding): MW м
+11 Synchronous (Spinning) Reserve (Not Including Load Shedding): MW MW

-12 Governor Reserve: par meaning constraints.
-MW м
+12 Governor Reserve: MW MW

-mor Reserve + Total Restored Underfrequency Relaying) (Row 7a + 12) (N/A if -
+Total Dynamic Reserve: (Governor Reserve + Total Restored Underfrequency Relaying) (Row 7a + 12) (N/A if

-13 company is tied to the Eastern MW м
+13 company is tied to the Eastern Interconnection) MW мw

-Frequency Range over the Last t Hour:
+Frequency Range over the Last Hour:

-34 (N/A if company is tied to the Eastern Interconnection) , Hz , ,
+14 (N/A if company is tied to the Eastern Interconnection) / Hz 1 Hz

-TIE-LINE LOCATION AND SCHEDULING INFORMATION
+TIE-LINE LOCATION AND SCHEDULING INFORMATION ,

-15 Tie-line to be established: THE CHIE COCKTION AND SCREDUCING INFORMATION
+15 Tie-line to be established:

-16 Tie-line schedule to be establis thert м
+16 Tie-line schedule to be established: мw

-17 Which company will coordinat -
+17 Which company will coordinate synchronization?

-18 Il be used for synchronization?
+18 Which breaker / substation will be used for synchronization?

-19 Which company will control for
+19 Which company will control frequency?

-20 Which company will control to
+20 Which company will control tie-line flow?

-21 Voltage At Boundary Buses: e and index EV
+21 Voltage At Boundary Buses: KV ΚV

-22 Realy or SPS concerns @ sync heating?
-2.4
+22 Realy or SPS concerns @ sync locations?

-meany or an a concession by style SYNORONIZATION
+SYNCHRONIZATION

-What time will synchronization 0.1110.0101010101
+What time will synchronization occur?

 23 23a Contact name:

-23 23b
+23b Phone #:

-• Phone #: MW
+MW MW

-24 of load pick-up without notification?
-MW м
+24 What is the maximum amount of load pick-up without notification?

-25 Conditions that would cause to ne opening of the tie-line;
+24 25 What is the maximum amount of load pick-up without notification?
+Conditions that would cause the opening of the tie-line: IMIW